 Your friends and family will come to visit when you tell them how wonderful Fairmont Care is.
 Everyone wants to see what a great place looks like in case they need to go someday.
 Invite them to visit and tell us they are coming. we will make sure you are brought cookies and drinks to enhance the visit.

 We encourage visiting for many reasons but the most important is that it makes you feel good and it’s a great way for us to show off our facility.
 We are proud of what we do and how we do it.

 How often may I have visitors?

-Can my family members stay over night?
+Can family members stay overnight?

-Yes, family members may stay overnight.
+Yes, family members can stay overnight.
 Some of our suites come with a pull out couch so that your loved one can be comfortable.
 Please let your nurse know if you have a family member who would like to stay.

 What types of gifts or items should visitors bring?

-Will my medicare part A cover my stay?
+Will my Medicare part A cover my stay?

 Can I qualify for skilled rehab if I’m not currently on Medicare?

 We accept most managed care and commercial insurance, as well as private payment.
 You’ll need a doctor’s order for skilled care.
 Your doctor will determine if you have a skilled nursing and rehab need.